Daily Houserule tweets: December 2022

 A few notes:

-• Success by 5 reveals direction, etc.
+• Success by 5 or more reveals direction or other useful info.

 Hm.
 Do the rolls seem OK?
 Or way too easy?

 (Going by feel, I’m thinking it looks a bit easy for a normie.
 Maybe increase all-round difficulty a bit?
 A simple way to do that would be to use +0 for active concentration and -3 for passive detection.
-And maybe also use SMx2 instead of SM, considering that ±1 SM is a big 3-fold weight difference?)
+And maybe also use SMx2 instead of SM, considering that Β±1 SM is generally a big 3-fold weight difference?)

 What do you think?